Only Crumbs Remain

 Jump to Recipe Print Recipe

-blackcurrant and vanilla cream tart cut into slices.
+whole blackcurrant and vanilla cream tart on platter with knife beside.

 Juicy blackcurrants, baked in a creamy vanilla tart.
 This Blackcurrant and vanilla cream tart is bursting with summer fruit flavour.